-A day out in Amsterdam is not complete without visiting museums & galleries and doing a canal cruise, among other things.
-Whether you’re here for day or a week, these places and activities should be on top of your list!
+A day out in Amsterdam is not complete without visiting museums and doing a canal cruise, among other things.

 Time for a proper day tour here in Amsterdam, and it must be with Sandeman of course!
-It was a gloomy morning when we met at the National Monument on Dam Square and eventually rained but that didn’t stop us from continuing the tour!
+It was a gloomy morning when we met at the National Monument on Dam Square.
+It eventually poured but that didn’t stop us from continuing the tour!
 Round up of the spots we explored below.

 De Oude Kerk (The Old Church) is both Amsterdam’s oldest church and building, dating back to about 1250.
 It used to be a Catholic church, but nowadays it is one of the unique buildings expressing the national character of Dutch Protestantism.